 - Applicants with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by Silny & Associates or World Educational Services.

-- High school Certificates of Attendance or other certificates, credentials, or documents where the student did not complete all required coursework or testing required for a high school diploma in that state are not recognized for admission purposes.
+- High school Certificates of Attendance or other certificates, credentials, or documents where the student did not complete all required coursework or testing required for a high school diploma in that state are only recognized for programs not requiring a high school credential or equivalency.

-- Submission of an official transcript reflecting the student has passed an examination the state recognizes as the equivalent of a high school diploma (e.g. GED).
+- Submission of an official transcript reflecting the student has passed an examination the state recognizes as the equivalent of a high school diploma (e.g. GED, HISET, Career Plus HSE).

 - The only exception to requirements 1 or 2 is for those students seeking enrollment into an approved basic workforce certificate that does not require a high school diploma or GED for admission.

-- Submission of an official transcript from each of one (1) or more previously attended postsecondary institutions (accredited by an accepted accrediting agency) reflecting the successful completion (C or better) of a minimum of 30 semester or 45 quarter credit hours of coursework at the degree level.
+- Submission of an official transcript from each of one (1) or more previously attended postsecondary institutions (accredited by an accepted accrediting agency) reflecting the successful completion of a minimum of 12 semester or 18 quarter hours of coursework at the postsecondary level or successful completion of a college-level math and English course.

-- Applicants who were home schooled in the state of Georgia and did not attend a recognized accredited program must submit:
+- Applicants who were home schooled who attended an accredited program must submit:

 - Annual progress reports or a final transcript for the equivalent of the home-schooled student’s junior and senior years (the final progress report or transcript must include the graduation date).